Published on 26th July 2025

 7. Defamation

-According to Law Commission of India’s 267th Report[7] “Hate speech is any word written or spoken, signs, visible representation within the hearing or sight of a person with the intention to cause fear or incitement to violent” however this definition is not ratified by Parliament or judiciary, but one can lodge FIR for hate speech on above mentioned sections of BNS 2023.
-There are other provisions of different statutes which govern “Hate speech” such as Section123(3A) of Representation of People’s Act, 1951, Section 66A of Information Technology Act, 2000 but in a Landmark Judgement this section was struck down in Shreya Singhal v.
-UOI, 2015[8] This section was declared unconstitutional.
+According to the Law Commission of India’s 267th Report,[7] “Hate speech is any word written or spoken, signs, visible representation within the hearing or sight of a person with the intention to cause fear or incitement to violence.”
+However, this definition has not been ratified by Parliament or the judiciary.
+Nevertheless, one can lodge an FIR for hate speech under the above-mentioned sections of BNS 2023.
+Other provisions in different statutes govern hate speech, such as Section 123(3A) of the Representation of the People Act, 1951, and Section 66A of the Information Technology Act, 2000.
+However, in the landmark judgment Shreya Singhal v.
+Union of India (2015),[8] Section 66A was struck down as unconstitutional.

-Freedom of speech is protected under various international laws but also provide reasonable restriction on it such as Universal Declaration of Human Rights, 1948, In United States Freedom of speech is protected under The First Amendment Act and any speech which not Spreading hate, incite violence not considered as hate speech.
+Freedom of speech is protected under various international laws while also providing for reasonable restrictions.
+The Universal Declaration of Human Rights, 1948, recognizes this balance.
+In the United States, freedom of speech is protected under the First Amendment, and speech is not considered hate speech unless it incites imminent lawless action.

-In the case of Kaushal v.
-State of Uttar Pradesh & Ors 2023[12] in this case a derogatory speech of a minister violates a rape victim’s dignity and right to life under article 21 here a question arises that whether the freedom of speech can be restricted to protect violation of fundamental rights of others under Article 21.
-The court held that that restriction is given under article 19(2) of the Indian Constitution no new grounds can be added further by the judiciary and if such speeches violate any fundamental rights, it can be challenged under articles 32 or 226.
+In Kaushal Kishor v.
+State of Uttar Pradesh & Ors.
+(2023),[12] a derogatory speech by a minister violated a rape victim’s dignity and right to life under Article 21.
+The question arose whether freedom of speech can be restricted to protect the fundamental rights of others under Article 21.
+The Court held that restrictions are provided under Article 19(2) of the Indian Constitution, and no new grounds can be added by the judiciary.
+If such speeches violate any fundamental rights, they can be challenged under Articles 32 or 226.

 Conclusion